Improving Smoothed Aggregation AMG Robustness on Stretched Mesh Applications: Computational Examples

 corresponds to a small inlet region that is connected to a much larger box near one of its corners.
 The discrete matrix $A$ is $3,548,688 \times 3,548,688$ and the one Dirichlet surface coincides with the circular face at the tip of the inlet.
 Table~\ref{tbl:jetInCrossflow} gives the iteration counts and AMG operator complexities.

-A dash indicates that a particular run did not converge within 500 iterations.
-We see that using $A$ as the SOC matrix generally leads to very poor convergence.
-In particular, all runs require over 250 iterations.
-For these poorly converging cases, we can also see a few more situations where distributed lumping might increase the number of required iterations (e.g., from 313 to 327).
+We see that using the distance Laplacian as the SOC matrix generally improves the convergence rate when compared to its counterpart using the matrix $A$ as the SOC matrix.
+However, it should be noted that {\sf A/Sgn/Val} is better than {\sf DLap/Sgn/Val} when using standard diagonal lumping, but the converse is true when using distributed lumping (which is the best overall performing method).

-The results for the jet inlet problem mirror those of the cylinder mesh, though more dramatically.
-In particular, it is possible to solve this problem in under $20$ iterations (e.g., with {\sf DLap/Sgn/Val} and $\theta \ge .08$) while the runs that use $A$ as opposed to the distance Laplacian require hundreds of iterations.
-While the distributed lumping {\sf DLap/SA/Val} runs are somewhat competitive, it is clearly the worst distance Laplacian based method.
-Similar to the 3D stretched tensor meshes, we find that {\sf DLap/SA/Gap} generally performs better than {\sf DLap/Sgn/Val} with standard lumping, but the opposite is true once distributed lumping is introduced.
+The results for the jet inlet problem mirror those of the cylinder mesh in that the overall best method is {\sf DLap/Sgn/Val} with distributed lumping, which provides converged solutions for this problem in under $20$ iterations with $\theta \ge .08$.
+Additionally, we see that the iteration counts are not too sensitive for the algorithm combinations that use either signed classical scaling or cut-drop ({\sf A/Sng/Val}, {\sf DLap/Sng/Val} or {\sf DLap/SA/Gap}) when compared to the other two algorithm combinations ({\sf A/SA/Val} or {\sf DLap/SA/Val}) While distributed lumping {\sf DLap/SA/Val} runs are somewhat competitive, it is clearly the worst distance Laplacian scheme.
+Similar to the 3D stretched tensor meshes, {\sf DLap/SA/Gap} generally performs better than {\sf DLap/Sgn/Val} with standard lumping, but the opposite is true once distributed lumping is introduced.
 That is, distributed lumping appears to have a more positive impact on the distance Laplacian signed classical scaling method than on the cut-drop method.

 We conclude this subsection with a mesh (see Figure~\ref{fig:sparcMesh}) originally generated with Pointwise~\cite{woeber2017mesh} that is normally used for hypersonic flow of re-entry vehicles

 in the Sandia Parallel Aerodynamics Reentry Code (\textsc{SPARC})~\cite{sparc}.
 The computational domain corresponds to the space surrounding the vehicle with finer mesh resolution as one approaches the vehicle surface (i.e., cylindrical cavity) and the nose cone to resolve boundary layers.
 The discrete matrix $A$ is $4,298,409 \times 4,298,409$ and the Dirichlet surface corresponds to the yellow horseshoe shaped face furthest from the cone.
 Table~\ref{tbl:hifire} gives the iteration counts and AMG operator complexities.